China–United States relations: Nuclear security

 The field of nuclear security (preventing nuclear material from being used to make illicit weapons) is a well-established area of successful U.S.-China cooperation.

 Precipitated by a 2010 Nuclear Security Summit convened by the Obama administration, China and the United States launched a number of initiatives to secure potentially dangerous, Chinese-supplied, nuclear material in countries such as Ghana or Nigeria.
 Through these initiatives, China and the U.S. have converted Chinese-origin Miniature Neutron Source Reactors (MNSRs) from using highly enriched uranium to using low-enriched uranium fuel (which is not directly usable in weapons, thereby making reactors more proliferation resistant).

+China and the United States collaborated to build the China Center of Excellence on Nuclear Security, which opened in 2015.
+The center is a forum for nuclear security exchange, training, and demonstration in the Asia Pacific region.

+In May 2023, Chinese Defense Spokesperson Tan Kefei urged the United States to fulfill its commitments and adhere to the Chemical Weapons Convention by taking "concrete actions".

+In October 2025, following the U.S. President's announcement to resume nuclear testing, the Chinese Foreign Ministry urged Washington to uphold its commitment to suspending such tests.
+A Chinese Foreign Ministry spokesman stated that Beijing expects the U.S. to “take practical measures” to help maintain international strategic stability and strengthen the nuclear non-proliferation regime.
+China also warned that the U.S. withdrawal from the test moratorium could undermine the global norm of a nuclear test ban and escalate strategic tensions between the two countries.